luke2533/prime-mobile/README.md

 - Fixed user reviews star ratings which no show correct stars
 - Overall phone ratings show correctly (When changed manually by admin)

+### 6.100 Store / phone detail page shows overall rating but score accounts for all reviews giving every phone the same score

+Additions:

+- Phone detail page shows overall phone rating
+- Store page shows overall phone rating

+Issue: The overall score is made up of ALL reviews from ALL phones causing every phone to share the same score

 ## 7.0 Deployment

 ### 7.1 Local deployment